awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-logging.md

 1. Select the check box next to **Send output to CloudWatch Logs**\.

 1. \(Recommended\) Select the check box next to **Encrypt log data**\.
 With this option enabled, log data is encrypted using the server\-side encryption key specified for the log group\.
-If you do not want to encrypt the log data that is sent to CloudWatch Logs, clear the check box\.
-You must also clear the check box if encryption is not enabled on the log group\.
+If you don't want to encrypt the log data that's sent to CloudWatch Logs, clear the check box\.
+You must also clear the check box if encryption isn't enabled on the log group\.

 1. For **CloudWatch Logs log group**, to specify the existing CloudWatch Logs log group in your AWS account that you want to send action output to, select one of the following:
    + **Send output to the default log group** – If the default log group doesn't exist \(/aws/ssm/automation/executeScript\), Automation creates it for you\.